 Click on any photo to learn more and view it larger.

 Although it's difficult to see them in the pictures, Cenote Hubiku is full of tiny black catfish.
 We saw hundreds of them!
 They didn't bother us, we didn't bother them, and it was pretty peaceful to watch them swimming all around us.

 Tequila Souvenirs from the Trip

-Once we finished our swim and headed back to our tour bus, we discovered we'd picked up a few additional passengers.
+Once we finished our swim and headed back to our bus, we discovered we'd picked up additional passengers.
 They came bearing tequila from the museum and received a hearty welcome from our entire tour group!
 They proceeded to pour samples of flavored tequila and passed them out to everyone — even the teenagers.